Toxic California Lake Has Lithium to Power EVs for Decades, Make US Less China-Dependent

 Along with helping power EVs for decades and reducing lithium dependency on China and other countries, the lithium mined from the Salton Sea could be an economic boon to the region.
 The majority Mexican-American community near the Salton Sea has a high level of unemployment.
 If the lithium mining ramps up, many new jobs will be created.

 Maria Nava-Froelich, the mayor pro tem of Calipatria, California, said, “We’re cautiously excited in regards to the Lithium Valley.
 We see it as a game-changer here for Imperial County.”
 In addition to creating jobs, Nava-Froelich hopes that the new lithium industry will bring development to the region.
 She also believes it could “revitalize communities that have seen an exodus of young people seeking opportunities elsewhere.”
-Also, “environmentalists hope that the influx of attention and money will hasten California’s efforts to restore the environment in and around the Salton Sea.”

 The lithium in the Salton Sea holds much promise for the EV industry and the region.
 However, lithium extraction from geothermal brines is a new and untested technology.
 With this in mind, it remains to be seen if it will be effective and provide all of the potential benefits.